-We asked our resident Sleep Expert Natalie Pennicotte-Collier to talk us through how we can use sleep to provide vital support to our physical and emotional wellbeing.
+We’ve asked our resident Sleep Expert Natalie Pennicotte-Collier to talk us through how we can use sleep to provide vital support to our physical and emotional well-being.

-Natalie is here with the science behind our sleep to explain how and why we all need to focus on better sleep as our top new year’s resolution for 2020.
+Natalie is here with the science behind our sleep to explain how and why we all need to focus on sleep as we approach 2023.

 SLEEP DEPRIVATION AND ANXIETY